1. FPGAs Are Getting More Difficult (Not Easier) to Compile

 Out-of-box, the LabVIEW FPGA Module includes two compile system options.
-You can compile directly on your development machine or transfer the compile to a single, remote, dedicated compile machine.
+You can compile directly on your development computer or transfer the compile to a single, remote, dedicated compile machine.

 By default, LabVIEW installs one compile server and one compile worker on the development computer along with the LabVIEW FPGA Module.
 If you use LabVIEW 2009 FPGA Module or earlier, this setup behaves exactly the same way, with the compilation implementing on the development computer.
-To the compile server, it is as though the compilation were on a separate computer called “localhost” because the system is designed from the ground up to support distributed compilation.
+To the compile server, it is as though the compilation were on a separate computer called “localhost,” because the system is designed from the ground up to support distributed compilation.

 Figure 2.
 By default, the LabVIEW FPGA Module installs both the compile server and compile worker on the development computer and executes the compile job using the resources on the development computer.

-If you want to set up a more sophisticated compile system structure, you can install the server and a worker on another computer.
+If you want to set up a more sophisticated compile system structure, you can install the compile server and a compile worker on another computer.
 To set up the remote compile server, install only the Xilinx compilation tools.
-For step-by-step instructions on this process, refer to the Installing and Activating the LabVIEW FPGA Compile Server on a Remote Computer KnowledgeBase article.
+For step-by-step instructions on this process, refer to the Installing and Activating the LabVIEW FPGA Compile Server on a Remote Computer article.

 Figure 3.
 LabVIEW FPGA supports a simple, single-machine, offloaded compile server without any add-ons.

 Once you install the Xilinx compilation tools on the remote computer, you can point the development machine to this new compile server by selecting Connect to a network compile server when you click the Run button.
 Alternatively, you can set this compile option from the Tools»Options»FPGA Module page.

 Figure 4.
 Target the remote FPGA compile machine by selecting the compile system option and specifying where the server resides.

 4. Offload FPGA Compilation

-FPGA compilation grows computationally more complex and, thus, longer, as engineers use more sophisticated FPGA technology.
-To conserve resources on your development machine, the LabVIEW FPGA compile system architecture includes options to offload the compilation to dedicated computers.
+FPGA compilation grows computationally more complex and, as a result, longer, as developers use more sophisticated FPGA technology.
+To conserve resources on your development computer, the LabVIEW FPGA compile system architecture includes options to offload the compilation to dedicated computers.
 These should be high-end computers with good processors and high levels of RAM.
 Table 1 shows the minimum RAM needs for various Xilinx Virtex-5 FPGAs.